JMU JMU - Department of Computer Science

 Expand

-13. Fix the style defect (i.e., spell passengers correctly) in line 17.
+13. Fix the style defect (i.e., spell passengers correctly).
 What happens?

 Expand